BKrek89/MYLU_eQTL/README.md

 The code for these analyses can be found in the eQTL folder.

 Finally, we compared gene expression between samples collected from unexposed hibernacula and exposed hiberncula using a differential expression analysis.
 We also compared the values of principal component 1 between exposed and unexposed populations.
-The code for these analyses can be found in the
+The code for these analyses can be found in the PrevsPost folder.